7/30/2019

 Analyst, Raymond James

-Hey thank you good morning.
-Question I think you touched on the the lumber benefits you're getting.
-I was wondering if you'd quantify for us a little bit either on cost per square foot or otherwise just how labor costs have been trending throughout the quarter and also what you're seeing in terms of land inflation that's out there and my secondary question to that would just be how are you pricing lots that are coming from four star how do you negotiate those prices?
+Hey, thank you.
+Good morning.
+Question, I think you touched on the lumber benefits you're getting.
+I was wondering if you could quantify for us a little bit either on cost per square foot or otherwise just how labor costs have been trending throughout the quarter and also what you're seeing in terms of land inflation that's out there.
+And my secondary question to that would just be how you're pricing lot that are coming from Four Star?
+How do you negotiate those prices?

 speaker

-So first part of the question on terms of labor costs you know we're not seeing a lot of other changes really in our stick and broke costs so you know labor costs right now quarter to quarter holding in flat we're pleased with the relationships and the teams we have out there negotiating those.
-Land and development costs you know are always a challenge that we work back against a lot of our deep positions and markets fail at health with that and we've not seen a lot of lot cost inflation coming through on this quarter's closings so we're happy with the benefit that's produced and then the third part of the question I think is four stars lot pricing you know we look at for an opportunity that we bring to four star that we have tied up we negotiate with four star and then they have return hurdles and metrics that they have to achieve and our land teams know what those are and they'll bring those those projects to them and they'll negotiate the take down structures and the pricing to achieve those return hurdles and if it works for parties we go forward with the deal at four star does it if it doesn't work we can't find a way to make it work then then it's not a deal four star does for an opportunity that four star sources you know we have the we have the opportunity to get up to half the lots tied up but that's really you know I write a first offer first refusal on those parcels and you know they have their return hurdles they're out there competitively bidding at the marketplace with other builders and and they'll work with us where it makes sense and they'll work with other builders where it makes sense as well so they sell both to Fortin and they sell to third-party builders as well
+First part of the question on terms of labor costs, we're not seeing a lot of other changes really in our stick and brick costs.
+Labor costs right now, quarter to quarter, holding in flat.
+We're pleased with the relationships and the teams we have out there negotiating those.
+Land and development costs are always a challenge that we work back against.
+A lot of our deep positions and And markets fail of health with that, and we've not seen a lot of cost inflation coming through on this quarter's closings.
+So we're happy with the benefit that's produced.
+And then the third part of the question, I think, was Four Star's lot pricing.
+You know, we look at, for an opportunity that we bring to Four Star that we have tied up, we negotiate with Four Star, and they have return hurdles and metrics that they have to achieve and And our land teams know what those are, and they'll bring those projects to them, and they'll negotiate the takedown structures and the pricing to achieve those return hurdles.
+And if it works for both parties, we go forward with the deal if Four Star does it.
+If it doesn't work, we can't find a way to make it work, then it's not a deal Four Star does.
+For an opportunity that Four Star sources, we have the opportunity to get up to half the lots tied up, but that's really a right of first offer or first refusal. on those parcels, and they have their return hurdles.
+They're out there competitively bidding at the marketplace with other builders, and they'll work with us where it makes sense, and they'll work with other builders where it makes sense as well.
+So they sell both to Fortin, and they sell to third-party builders as well.

 speaker